lsst/dp0-2_lsst_io/dp0-delegate-resources/index.rst

 Several venues are provided to support DP0 delegates, as described below.
 There is no wrong place to post questions or requests for assistance!
-Hearing about issues and receiving feedback from delegates is a key component of DP0.
+Hearing about issues and receiving feedback from delegates is a key component of DP0 for Rubin Observatory staff.

 Scientific support via the Community Forum
 ------------------------------------------